 Patient-driven approach for drug development

-The key to successful development of tomorrow’s medicine is to decrease the attrition rate in the expensive clinical phase by increasing the level of translatability of preclinical efficacy models.
-Animal models play an important role in the current level of translatability.
-This situation causes more than 40% of potential drugs to fail in clinical phase due to lack of efficacy leading to a tremendous cost burden (failure in Phase 3 clinical trial costs 1 biollion dollars a year), which will conceivably worsen in the near future.
+The key to efficient development of tomorrow’s medicine is to lower the attrition rate in the expensive clinical phase by increasing the level of translatability of preclinical efficacy models.
+In practice, the translatability of preclinical models (both animal- and in vitro) is limited, and they are often incompletely understood.
+This causes more than 40% of potential drugs to fail in the clinical phase due to lack of efficacy, leading to a tremendous cost burden.

-In the first phase, this partnership wants to come to a proof of concept of an approach that establishes the efficacy of potential therapeutics, with the use of patient data and patient-derived cells limiting the use of experimental animals.
-The aim is to connect in vitro, in silico modelling and systems biology technologies in such a way that this will provide sufficient information to select the best investigational medicines for treatment in the disease area of fibrosis.
+In this project, they aimed to come to a better characterisation of human in vitro cell models with the use of patient data and patient-derived cells, thereby limiting the use of experimental animals.
+Their aim was to connect in vitro and in silico modelling with systems biology technologies in such a way that this will provide sufficient information to select the best investigational medicines for treatment in the disease area of liver fibrosis, a disease for which there are currently no approved therapies.